 1.)
 Response to general objections

 Libertarian justice requires restitution for private property violations.
-Thus, so long as the State and its illegitimate property are not privatized out of existence (the ideal solution), then the next best approximation of libertarian justice is to grant its victims the exclusive use and management of said property (a.k.a joint private ownership).
+Thus, so long as the State and its illegitimate property are not privatized out of existence (the ideal solution), then the next best approximation of libertarian justice is to manage said property in a manner that is in accordance with the will of its victims (a.k.a the legitimate joint private owners thereof).

 To say otherwise only adds injury upon injury to the current set of a given State’s identifiable victims.
 Remember, people also had difficulty imagining the technical solution to how cotton would be picked after the abolition of slavery, but that did not alter the fact that slavery is principally unjust.